Search

 What applications use slew drives?

-Slew drives are widely used in applications that demand high torque and the ability to handle significant loads.
+Slew drives are widely used in applications that demand high torque and the ability to handle significant overhung loads.
 Typical applications include:

 How to decide on which kind of drive to use?